-he budgeting process, strategic planning, and assessment are interrelated to carry out the mission of Southeastern Illinois College.
+The budgeting process, strategic planning, and assessment are interrelated to carry out the mission of Southeastern Illinois College.
 Assessment results can drive planning decisions, which in turn, become budgetary requests.
 Of course, some planning is done because of environmental scanning not captured by a particular assessment outcome and can still drive the budget.
-As well, external fiscal constraints can drive the budget against certain plans, even those based on assessment results, if the action step is beyond the fiscal capacity of required resources.
+Also, external fiscal constraints can drive the budget against certain plans, even those based on assessment results, if the action step is beyond the fiscal capacity of required resources.
 However, assessment is certainly a factor in these processes.

 To ensure that faculty and staff consider budget implications as they consider their assessment activities and the needed actions as a result of assessment data and results, the assessment process form contains a section for budget implications to be recorded.
 The same is true for the strategic planning form used by the College.
 Every strategic plan activity must include budget implication information for planning purposes.
-The assessment form can be found on the assessment web page, which is located under the "Accountability" link on the footer of the home page.
-Select the "Resources" link on the assessment web page grid.
-The strategic planning forms used for operational planning are located on the strategic planning web page, also under "Accountability" on the footer of the home page.
-Select the "Forms" link from the strategic planning web page grid.
+The assessment form can be found on the assessment web page, located under the Accountability link on the home page's footer.
+Select the Resources link on the assessment web page grid.
+The strategic planning forms used for operational planning are on the strategic planning web page, also under Accountability on the home page's footer.
+Select the Forms link from the strategic planning web page grid.
 Southeastern's budgeting process promotes transparency within the process.
 An open budget hearing is held for every budgeting unit on campus.
 At these budget hearings, questions about how the budget was impacted by any assessment or strategic planning activities are discussed.
 Through these various processes, these major institutional elements - assessment, planning and budget - work together as needed and as appropriate to fulfill the mission of the College for the stakeholders we serve.